Janice Schreier, L.C.S.W.

 A good laugh doesn't just lighten a mood, it also lowers cortisol, the body's stress hormone.
 Letting out a giggle boosts those feel-good brain chemicals called endorphins.
 A deep chuckle relaxes your muscles and lowers stress hormones.
 In other words, a big unrestrained burst of laughter could be thought of as a massage for your inside.
 Families can find ways to laugh together by watching comedies, reading comics and helping each other to find the funny in life.
 One of the most essential keys, in my opinion, is to surround yourself with people who also seek out and embrace the humor in life.

-- Put on some music, and have a dance fest.
+- Play some music and have a dance fest.

-- Take the bikes out on one of the numerous trails in your area or around your local neighborhood.
+- Take the bikes on trails in your area or around your local neighborhood.

 - Geocache around your town.
 Geocaching is an outdoor recreational activity in which participants use a GPS to locate hidden treasures.
-Apps can be downloaded for $10 on any smartphone.
+Apps can be downloaded on any smartphone.
 There are hundreds of caches places on trails and around communities waiting to be found by families who like to treasure hunt.

 - Try out a kayak or canoe.
-Many communities located near water rent out kayaks, canoes, paddleboards and, sometimes, fishing equipment.
+Many communities located near water have rent kayaks, canoes, paddleboards and fishing equipment.
 These all are activities that even young kids can try out.

 - Have a campfire, and play party games as a family.

-- Free activities, such as tennis, volleyball and disc golf are great, because most communities have these courts.
-Directions for all of these activities can be found online.
+- Free activities, such as tennis, volleyball and disc golf are great, because most communities have courts.
+Directions for these activities can be found online.

 Good sleep hygiene, cultivating humor and playing as a family may not erase stress, but all three methods are essential for managing and reducing stress.
 When parents use these simple methods to manage stress, they are modeling healthy ways for their children to manage stress not only in the present, but for a lifetime.